 Technology companies, for example, cluster in Silicon Valley to foster a culture of openness.
 Similarly, financial firms desiring to adopt a culture of discipline and punctuality may find London their ideal official place of business.

-Signs of A Great Corporate Culture
+Top Signs of A Successful Corporate Culture

 Great business cultures speak for themselves.
 Several indicators show how good culture is and what areas might need perfecting.
 A company should consider its culture great after observing:

 Employees that fit in a company’s culture are 30% less likely to leave a firm.
 Unquestionably, staff members would not prefer to depart from workplaces that they love.
 Therefore, companies with low employee turnover might consider their culture to be great.

 Referrals stand to be among the cheapest and quickest ways to bring new employees on board.
 Since most employees refer their acquaintances to help, it is prudent to assume that they would not direct them to a company with an unremarkable culture.
 Quality referrals are an indication of a healthy business culture.

 From time to time, a company’s management may introduce new policies to help achieve fresh objectives.
 If the workforce rebels against the guidelines, it indicates the lousy shape of the firm’s culture.
 However, open, constructive criticism shows a great culture.

 If a company consciously hits its targets, whether short term or long term, it may prove positive business culture.
 However, inferior cultures that exploit employees may help achieve financial objectives.
 Therefore, this sign is not conclusive.